SPECS BROS., LLC

 The Betacam tapes that almost always have sticky shed are in RED cassettes.

-Betacam usually have sticky shed.
+AMPEX Betacam usually have sticky shed.

 *All tapes with physical damage should be repaired before playback*